bpetermann/param-medic/packages/param-medic/README.md

 # Param Medic

-**Param-medic** helps you manage your state using URL parameters and provides a hook for easy retrieval, updating, and deletion.
+**Param-medic** helps you manage your state in React SPAs using URL parameters and provides a hook for easy retrieval, updating, and deletion.

 ## Features